Frequently asked questions.

 I identify as non-binary or transgender- is this event for me?

-This event is designed with women in mind, and “for womxn” is the clearest way we can articulate who it is geared toward.
-We trust our community members to decide for themselves whether this space feels right for them.
+This event is designed with women in mind, and “for womxn” is how we describe who it’s geared toward.
+We trust each person to decide if this space feels right for them.
+What matters most is that all women—including trans women—are respected, honored, and safe throughout the event.
+If that aligns with your identity and what you’re seeking, you’re welcome to join us.

 How remote is the campground?

-Remote enough to feel like you’ve escaped the world- not remote enough to start worrying about survival skills.
-There is a camp store with firewood right on site, plus a gas station and convenience store less than a half a mile away.
-If you need more options, the towns of Bridgewater and Staunton are both within a 30-minute ride.
+Remote enough to feel like you’ve escaped the world, but not so remote you need survival skills.
+There’s a camp store with firewood on site, plus a gas station and convenience store less than half a mile away.
+For more options, Bridgewater and Staunton are both within a 30-minute ride.

 Will there be men present?